eldruz/dotfiles/README.md

 and GNU stow will create the ~/.vim and ~/.vimrc symlinks.

+To process all directories at once, you can always just call

+    stow -v2 $(echo */)

+with the `-v2` option to provide a bit more verbosity.

 For a more advanced usage of GNU stow you should probably dig in the man pages.